Gowtham-123/css-capstone-project/README.md

-# css-capstone-project
+Portfolio Website

-I have built my portfolio website using HTML and CSS.
+A website developed using HTML, and CSS.

+Description
+This project is a a basic portfolio website that I've built using HTML and CSS.
+It serves as a platform to display my projects, provide information about my skills and experience.

+Technologies Used
+HTML
+CSS